 One unlikely rumored alliance is that of Apple and LG Electronics.
-According to a recent Korea Times report, Apple is “very near” to landing a collaborative deal with the South Korean tech giant (alongside Canadian automotive supplier Magna International), which has recently departed from the smartphone industry to focus resources on growth areas where its brand is better positioned – like electric vehicle components.
+According to a Korea Times report from April 2021, Apple was “very near” to landing a collaborative deal with the South Korean tech giant (alongside Canadian automotive supplier Magna International), which has recently departed from the smartphone industry to focus resources on growth areas where its brand is better positioned – like electric vehicle components.

 LG isn’t a name traditionally associated with auto manufacturing, but neither is Apple, so this common ground could prove the clincher in Apple's ongoing hunt for a partnership on the project.

-That said, a recent Korea Times report suggests Apple bosses sat down with Korean EV components manufacturers – CATL and LG among them – in August, so we expect to hear official communication on the matter in the coming months.
+That said, a Korea Times report suggests Apple bosses sat down with Korean EV components manufacturers – CATL and LG among them – in August, but we're still yet to hear official official communication on the matter.

 Another slightly left field name that has emerged as a potential collaborator is Lucid Motors, an American automotive manufacturer that specialises in electric cars.
 On top of a like-minded design philosophy which places emphasis on developing luxury, disruptive products, both Lucid Motors and Apple are connected in another way – Jony Ive.